 Arrangements for reviewing the NICW

-The NICW will be subject to a comprehensive review of its status, remit and objectives before the end of the fifth term of the National Assembly for Wales (2016-2021).
-Subsequent arrangements for reviewing the NICW will be established after this initial review.
+The NICW will be subject to a comprehensive review of its status, remit and objectives at least once every 5 years.
+The date of the first review will be no later than 2024.

 Amendment, modification or variation

-This Terms of Reference is effective from (Date of agreement 30/10/2019) and continues until the NICW or the Welsh Government deems fit to amend subject to agreement of both parties.
+This Terms of Reference is effective from 01/04/2022 and continues until the NICW or the Welsh Government deems fit to amend subject to agreement of both parties.